 - Tell your healthcare provider about all the medicines you take.
 Other medicines may affect how NUPLAZID works.
 Some medicines should not be taken with NUPLAZID.
 Your healthcare provider can tell you if it is safe to take NUPLAZID with your other medicines.
 Do not start or stop any medicines while taking NUPLAZID without talking to your healthcare provider first.

 What are the common side effects of NUPLAZID?

 - The common side effects of NUPLAZID include swelling in the legs or arms, nausea, confusion, hallucination, constipation, and changes to normal walking.
 These are not all the possible side effects of NUPLAZID.
 For more information, ask your healthcare provider about this medicine.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1‑800‑FDA‑1088.
 You can also call Acadia Pharmaceuticals Inc. at 1‑844‑4ACADIA (1‑844‑422‑2342).

 NUPLAZID is a prescription medicine used to treat hallucinations and delusions associated with Parkinson’s disease psychosis.

-Please see full Prescribing Information including Boxed WARNING.
+Please read the full Prescribing Information, including Boxed WARNING.